 The move to a different, better and more flexible and diversified technical infrastructure that we started last year continued throughout the year.
 Incredibly time-consuming and not exactly exciting, but definitely worthwhile.
 By approaching the whole task in a deliberate, measured way, we’ve kept disruption to customers to a minimum.

-And the year also so us looking and planning ahead for 2020.
+And the year also saw us looking and planning ahead for 2020.
 There are some big challenges ahead for our customers in terms of keeping sites readily findable and well-ranked.
 But we’re here to help!